CraryPrimitiveMan/awesome-with-star/awesome/CodyReichert_awesome-cl.md

   N-dimensional arrays, but just a few building blocks for working on them.
 [AGPL][89].
 * [cmu-infix](https://github.com/rigetti/cmu-infix) - A library for writing infix mathematical notation in Common Lisp. :star:13
 * [cl-ana](https://github.com/ghollisjr/cl-ana) - Common Lisp data analysis library with emphasis on modularity and conceptual clarity.
 It aims to be a general purpose framework for analyzing small and large scale datasets, including binned data analysis and visualization.
-[GNU GPL3][2]. :star:129
+[GNU GPL3][2]. :star:130
+* [linear-programming](https://neil-lindquist.github.io/linear-programming/) – a library for solving linear programming problems.
+[MIT][200].

 Parallelism and Concurrency